Swasth-Apps/healthcoach-help/src/pages/client/topics/how-can-health-coach-help.md

     title: What is Health Coach?
   - slug: topics/entries/how-health-coach-work
     title: How Health Coach work?
+  - slug: topics/entries/what-is-a-program
+    title: What is a program?
 ---
 Our coaches, via the platform, can help you in dealing with many aspects of your life that affect your overall well being, including-